Przejdź do treści głównej

 directed & written by Sofia Exarchou

-starring Dimitris Kitsos, Dimitra Valgkopoulou, Enuki Gvenatadze, Lena Kitsopoulou
+written by Dimitris Kitsos, Dimitra Valgkopoulou, Enuki Gvenatadze, Lena Kitsopoulou

 More than ten years after the Olympic Games, the Olympic village in Athens has been colonised by displaced teenagers.
 They hang around in the disused training facilities and the deserted changing rooms.
 Dimitri realises that there is no future for him there, but doesn’t know how to get away from it.